pocomane/brewed-in-the-apocalypse/bita.md

 He harms can be removed when something related happen in the fiction, as explained in the __Remove an harm__ move.

-__Hard move__ - when a player got a failure in a roll and after the execution of a failure text if any, do a __Assign an harm__  or __Tell something bad__ move.  anything you do is irrevocable, i.e. the player can not avoid it reacting in any way.
+__Make the worst happen__ when a player got a failure in a roll and after the execution of a failure text if any, do a __Assign an harm__  or __Tell something bad__ move.  anything you do is irrevocable, i.e. the player can not avoid it reacting in any way.
+What you say should fundamentally change the situation and demand new kind of actions.
 All what you say must follow logically from the fiction.

-Try to make __Hard move__ that fundamentally changes the situation and demands new kind of actions.
+Try to make __Make the worst happen__ that fundamentally changes the situation and demands new kind of actions.

-__Tell the consequences__ - when too much time is elapsed without the fiction generated by a __Soft move__ has been handled by the players, make the situation evolve with an __Hard move__ .
+__Tell the consequences__ - when too much time is elapsed without the fiction generated by a __Show imminent troubles__ has been handled by the players, make the situation evolve with an __Make the worst happen__ .

-TODO - is this enough to handle "Make an __Hard move__ when the players hand you the perfect opportunity on a golden plate." (together with roll failure) ???
+TODO - is this enough to handle "Make an __Make the worst happen__ when the players hand you the perfect opportunity on a golden plate." (together with roll failure) ???

 ```
 The characters are in a bus out of control.
 They starts to propose each outer